MatthiasEaton/MatthiasEaton/README.md

 ### About Me

-Hi, I'm Matthias — a passionate self-taught developer focused on front-end and full-stack web development.
+Hi, I'm Matthias — a passionate self-taught developer focused on front-end web development.
 I'm currently diving into JavaScript, building interactive projects, and earning certifications on freeCodeCamp.

 🎯 **Goals:** Become job-ready in the next year, build beautiful and useful web apps, and collaborate with other devs.